-This is first in series of blogs looking at the use of data by government actors to solve development problems in Nepal.
-This post was first published in Development Initiatives blog section
+This is fifth in series of blogs looking at the use of data by government actors to solve development problems in Nepal.
+This post was first published in Development Initiatives blog section.